VitaliRj/OBD2-SocktCAN-Interface/README.md

 https://www.mathworks.com/help/supportpkg/raspberrypiio/index.html

-To have enough disk space on the Raspi for the Simulink applications, the file system has to be expanded:
+To have enough disk space on the SD-Card of your Raspi, the file system has to be expanded:

 In the Command Shell type:

 > `$ sudo raspi-config`

-this command opens up a dialog.
+This command opens up a dialog.
 Go to Advanced Options -> Expand Filesystem and reboot your Raspi.
 By the way, changing the default
 * username: pi